grumlimited/hrmc-shopping-cart/Readme.md

     Make reasonable assumptions about the inputs to your solution; for example, many candidates take a list of strings as input

-I did not think of the exercise as being one of CLI argument parsing.
+I did not think of the exercise as being one of CLI-arguments parsing.
 The resulting code concentrates on basket and items operations.

 As such there is no user input per se.